logwet/logmod/README.md

 Create paths.
 Use a hotkey (by default bound to `Insert`) to add a node to a path while holding a wool block of the corresponding colour.
 Control with `/paths`

+### Health

+Renders the health of any entity if it has been damaged. ie. Fully healed entities won't render anything, entities that have been hurt will have a red number floating above them that indicates how much hp they have.
+Toggled with `/health`

 ### And more